SaiReshma09/BloggingPlatform/README.md

-Sure, here's the updated README file with instructions to run the project:

----

 # College/Department Blogging Platform

 Welcome to the College/Department Blogging Platform!
 This platform serves as a centralized hub for sharing insights, experiences, and resources within our college or department community.